RTMecha/BetterLegacy/snapshots.md

-﻿# ???
+﻿# snapshot-2025.8.1 - (pre-1.8.0) [Aug 1, 2025]

 ## Features
 ### Editor
 - Added a way to view your user ID and copy it to the Metadata editor.
 - Collaborators can now be added to a level.
 This means other users can post to the same level.
+This hasn't been implemented server-side yet so please wait until further notice.
-- Fully mplemented level collection editing.
+- Fully implemented level collection editing.
+You can view them in the Level Collections popup under the File dropdown.
+  - Levels can be added to the collection either via the level collection itself or via the level panel context menu.
+  - "Add File to Collection" context menu button copies the level folder to the collection and adds the reference to the collection.
+This is only if you want the level to be exclusive to the level collection.
+  - "Add Ref to Collection" context menu button only adds the reference.
+It's recommended the level is on the Arcade server or the workshop before using this button.

 ## Changes
 ### Editor